SiddharthSsb11/fav-places-tracker/README.md

 - **Location Services:** Access the user's current location and mark your desired favorite place location on a map.
 - **Nested Navigation**
 - Custom Pressable Button Component
-- FlatList for displaying your favorite places lists
+- FlatList for displaying the lists of your favorite places
-- Utilizes latest JavaScript and React features
+- Utilizes the latest JavaScript and React features
 - Styled with React Native StyleSheet
 - Implemented using React Hooks
 - Cross-platform code for Android and iOS